Marketing Colleges and Schools

 2. Advertising and Promotions

 With a developed brand, an organization has the foundation it needs to promote its offerings.
-Traditional advertising media like television, radio, and print are still very popular and effective ways to build awareness.
-In fact, in 2018, over $114.8 billion was spent in the U.S. on traditional media advertising.
+Television, radio, and print advertising media are still popular and effective ways to build awareness.
+However, in 2021, spending in the US for traditional media advertising decreased to $95 billion as more companies utilize digital marketing.

-Just a few of the common roles within this sector (along with their average salaries in 2018) include:
+Just a few of the common roles within this sector (along with their median salaries in 2021) include:*

 3. Customer Engagement